traitecoevo/infinitylists/README.md

 - The `taxon` argument must be a valid taxonomic group recognized by GBIF backbone.
-- Small taxa-country combinations download quickly, but larger datasets may take longer and could cause connection timeouts.
+- Small taxon-country combinations download quickly, but larger datasets may take longer and could cause connection timeouts.
 - Ensure the geographic location is correctly specified so the data appears in the app.